RickDB/PlexAniSync/README.md

 Unwatched Anime in Plex will not be synced so only those that have at least one watched episode, updates to AniList are only send with changes so need to worry about messing up watch history.

-This version is based on my previous project  [PlexMalSync](https://github.com/RickDB/PlexMALSync) which due to MAL closing their API is no longer working, this might change in the future and if it does will resume working on that again as as well.
+This version is based on my previous project  [PlexMalSync](https://github.com/RickDB/PlexMALSync) which due to MAL closing their API is no longer working, this might change in the future and if it does will resume working on that again as well.

 **If you want test it out first without updating your actual AniList entries check out ``Skip list updating for testing `` from the ``Optional features`` section of this readme**